luhsra/sratic/README.md

 - Every page depends on `data/root.yml`
 - Dependencies resulting from `!include`, `!splice`, and other constructors are properly tracked.
-- Pages can explicilty use the `depends: LIST` key in their YAML preface to annotate another dependency.
+- Pages can explicitly use the `depends: LIST` key in their YAML preface to annotate another dependency.

 ## Reference and Cheatsheet ##